aatman-19/MDB_Image_analysis/README.md

-A simplified version of Image Retrieval using Relevance Feedback.
+<p>A simplified version of Image Retrieval using Relevance Feedback.</p>